 The meal began with a bread service, which we nibbled on as we waited for our appetizers.
 One roll was a garlicky cheese biscuit, and the other was like a steakhouse bread roll.
 I enjoyed both, but my guest enjoyed the biscuit more.

 Our appetizers came at the same time.
 My guest ordered the Queso Fundido, which featured Mexican chorizo sausage, artichoke, mozzarella and provolone cheeses, and roasted Poblano chiles, with blue corn tortilla chips for dipping.

 It was very rich and cheesy, but I’m not sure I enjoyed the artichoke in it.
 My guest liked it more than I did.

-I ordered the Ancho Chile Chicken Empanadas, which came in a pair, featuring braised chicken and black beans on top a smear of ancho pepper sauce.
-I really loved the flaky crispy crust the empanadas had.
+I ordered the Ancho Chile Chicken Empanadas, which came in a pair, featuring braised chicken and black beans on top a smear of ancho pepper aioli.
+I really loved the flaky cripy crust the empanadas had.
 It was almost like a pie crust.
 The dish had a lot of flavor, and I would definitely get this again on a future visit.

-For her entree, my guest went with the Char-Grilled Ribeye served with mashed potatoes, broccolini, and herb garlic butter (it also comes with wild mushrooms, which she asked withheld).
+For her entree, my guest went with the Char-Grilled Ribeye served with mashed potatoes, broccolini, wild mushrooms, and herb garlic butter.
 She said it was a good dish, with the steak cooked to order.
 She said the mashed potatoes were a stand-out, too…so of course I had to steal a fork-full.
 They were very creamy and not too salty.

 For my sides, I went with Yuca al Mojo, a Dominican dish featuring cooked Yuca cubes in a lemon and olive oil sauce, very similar to an Italian gremolata.
 I would’ve enjoyed it more if the Yuca were fully cooked, but I encountered a few semi-raw hard spots.